kurtraschke/pyRFC3339/README.rst

 Installation
 ============

-In the future (once a formal release has been made and uploaded to PyPI), install pyRFC3339 as follows:
+To install the latest version from PyPI:

 ``$ easy_install pyRFC3339``

-Until then, either clone the repository listed below, or download a snapshot from the URL given:
+Otherwise, to get the development version, either clone the repository listed below, or download a snapshot from the URL given:

 * git://github.com/kurtraschke/pyRFC3339.git
 * http://github.com/kurtraschke/pyRFC3339/tarball/master#egg=pyRFC3339-dev